The Midnight Sky: Plot

-Augustine Lofthouse, a reclusive academic, has devoted his life to finding habitable planets where humanity can expand.
-In the present day, he meets Jean Sullivan after giving a presentation at a gala and the two form a romantic relationship.
-After a pregnancy scare, Sullivan leaves him because of his obsession with work and his inability to bond with other human beings.
-Several years later, when Lofthouse encounters her again, she tells him they have a daughter, whom he chooses not to meet.
+Reclusive academic Augustine Lofthouse has devoted his life to finding habitable planets so humanity can expand.
+He meets Jean Sullivan after giving a presentation at a gala and they form a romantic relationship.
+After a pregnancy scare, she leaves him due to his work obsession and inability to bond with others.
+Several years later, when Lofthouse encounters Jean again, she tells him about their daughter, whom he chooses not to meet.

-Thirty years later, in 2049, an unspecified disaster has wiped out most of the Earth's population and left the surface contaminated with ionizing radiation.
-Lofthouse, now much older, is the only person inhabiting a large Arctic base.
-A recent flashback shows him refusing to join the evacuation crew with Mason Mosley, knowing he does not have long to live due to an unidentified serious illness requiring hemodialysis and medical equipment at the base.
-He searches the base's computer systems for active crewed space missions to warn about the situation on Earth, and finds only one: the interplanetary craft Aether, returning from an exploration of Jupiter's habitable moon K-23, which Lofthouse discovered.
+Thirty years later, in 2049, an event has obliterated most of Earth's population and left the surface contaminated with ionizing radiation.
+Lofthouse is the only person inhabiting a large Arctic base.
+A flashback shows him refusing to join the evacuation, knowing he does not have long to live due to an unidentified serious illness requiring hemodialysis and medical equipment at the base.

+Lofthouse searches the base's computer systems for active crewed space missions to warn about the situation on Earth and finds only one: the interplanetary craft Aether, returning from an exploration of Jupiter's habitable moon K-23, which Lofthouse discovered.

-In the meantime, the crew of Aether are unaware of the disaster and believe they have lost contact with Earth due to faulty communications systems.
+In the meantime, the crew of Aether are oblivious to events on Earth and believe they have lost contact due to faulty communications systems.
 Lofthouse finds his antenna is too weak to contact them, even after calculating them to be in range.

 Along with his deteriorating physical health, Lofthouse is experiencing mental blackouts.
-After a kitchen fire, he suddenly finds a young girl hiding in the kitchen, but she does not speak to him.
-He tries to contact the other evacuees to get someone to pick her up, but no one responds.
-The girl draws an iris and Lofthouse infers that this is her name.
-He grows fond of the girl and takes her with him on a snowmobile to another base farther north, which has a larger, more powerful antenna.
-En route, in an accident, he loses his dialysis equipment.
+After a kitchen fire, he finds a young mute girl hiding in the kitchen.
+He tries to contact the evacuees to get someone to get her, to no avail.
+The girl draws an iris and Lofthouse deduces that this is her name.

+Lofthouse grows fond of Iris, and they travel together on a snowmobile to another base which has a larger, more powerful antenna.
+En route, in an accident, he loses his medical equipment and snowmobile.
 Arriving at the base, he manages to make contact with Aether, but an asteroid field damages the ship's radar and communication systems.